Thoughtscript/project_euler_2024/README.md

 docker-compose up
 ```

+Project Euler recommends that solutions be able to run in a `~2-3-minute` timeframe (duration `120` to `180`) but some dependencies may take a long time to load.

+> You can also see the outputs [here](/projecteuler/solutions/out) along with the actual runtimes that you can verify locally.

-Static File Server:
+Static File Server to eventually display like:

 > http://localhost:8000/public/index.html

 Execute the Solutions within the container:

 > http://localhost:8000/api/execute?problem=30

-Project Euler recommends that solutions be able to run in a ~2-3-minute timeframe (`120` to `180`) but some dependencies may take a long time to load.

-You can see the outputs [here](/projecteuler/solutions/out) along with the actual runtimes that you can verify locally.

 ### Local